stragu/softcarp_report/report.md

 * Creating objects with R
 * Good food at St Lucia
 * Bad food at St Lucia
+* control flow: loops and if else statements

 ## What I didn't like